-Lida Zeitlin Wu researches the history and theory of color technologies with a focus on digital media aesthetics.
+Lida Zeitlin Wu is a PhD candidate in Film & Media.
+She researches the history and theory of color technologies with a focus on digital media aesthetics.
 She has an MA in Comparative Literature from UC Berkeley and a BA from the University of Chicago in Russian Literature and Visual Art.
-Before entering grad school, she worked as an English Editor at LEAP, China's bilingual contemporary art magazine.
+Before entering grad school, she worked as an English Editor at LEAP, China’s bilingual contemporary art magazine.

 “Nabokov’s Optical Paintbox: Color in The Real Life of Sebastian Knight.”
 The Nabokov Online Journal, vol. 18 (Spring 2018)

 “Transmedia Adaptation, or the Kinesthetics of Scott Pilgrim Vs. The World.”
 Adaptation: the Journal of Literature on Screen Studies, vol. 9, no. 3 (2016)

 “Sailor Moon and Shades of Pink: Jeanette Hayes.”
 LEAP /艺术界, vol. 33 (themed issue on “Subculture”), June 2015.
 Published in both English and Chinese translation.

 “Creative License: Degrees for Art.”
 LEAP/艺术界, vol. 30 (themed issue on “Education”), December 2014.
 Published in both English and Chinese translation.

 “Tolstoy: The First Russian Daoist?”
 The Art Newspaper China, October 2014 (exhibition review).
 Translated into Chinese.